 by TIRF Labs

-Pursuing the objective of distributing iDiagnostics development tools, we always will keep in mind the ultimate goal of decentralized precision diagnostics available and affordable for all.
+Pursuing the objective of distributing uTIRF and iDiagnostics development tools, we will keep in mind that the ultimate goal of decentralized precision diagnostics is to make it available and affordable for all.
 An early prototype of iDiagnostics and disposable cartridges is shown in Figure 1.
-It will be designed for home use by everyone, but also can be used by medical doctors, first responders, clinical researchers, and other specialists.
-We anticipate that twelve months after we receive necessary funds, several tests for laboratory use - including food safety, allergens in food, prostate cancer, and breast cancer - will be developed, validated, and used for research purposes in academic, government, and industrial research groups.
+It is designed for home use by minimally trained individuals, similar to pregnancy test strip.
+However, iDiagnostics also can be used by medical doctors, first responders, clinical researchers, and other specialists.
+We anticipate that several months after we receive necessary funds, a number of tests for laboratory use - including food safety, allergens in food, prostate cancer, and breast cancer - will be developed, validated, and used for research purposes in academic, government, and industrial research groups.

-Our goal is to make iDiagnostics available and affordable for every family on the globe.
-We believe that in several years in the medicine cabinets of most families you will find an iDiagnostics device, similar to that shown in Fig. 1, and a dozen of different cartridges, dedicated to different diagnostic tasks, from food and water safety to predicting cardio-vascular problems.
-It will be affordable to every family on the globe.
-While this ambitious goal is several years away (Fig.1 shows its early prototype), at the first stage of the project we intend to make the iDiagnostics Application Development Kit (ADK) (Fig. 2) available to each member of biodetection community.
+Our goal, which is also described above, is to make iDiagnostics available and affordable for every family on the globe.
+We believe that in several years, in the medicine cabinets of most families, there will be an iDiagnostics device, similar to that shown in Fig. 1, and a dozen of different cartridges dedicated to different diagnostic tasks, from food and water safety to predicting cardio-vascular problems.
+The handheld device and cartridges will be affordable to every family on the globe.
+While this ambitious goal is several years away (Fig.1 shows its early prototype), during Phase 1 of the project we plan to disseminate the uTIRF detection station and the iDiagnostics Application Development Kit (ADK) among member of biodetection community - research groups that are actively working in the areas of molecular diagnostics, biomarkers discovery, disease prevention and prognosing, food and water safety, bioterrorism prevention, environment protection, drug discovery and leads optimization, numerous agricultural applications, an so on.
+There are estimated 35 thousand research groups worldwide that are potentially interested in uTIRF and ADK.
+Several of them have already contacted us, before we completed the uTIRF.
 It appears that the gigantic task of changing the paradigm to individualized precision medicine is too difficult for a single firm, even a big one.
-Therefore, we envision dissemination of the iDiagnostics ADK among the biodetection / diagnostics community so that thousands of research groups worldwide will be enabled with advanced tools for development of precision diagnostics tests.
+Therefore, we envision distribution of the uTIRF and iDiagnostics ADK among the biodetection/diagnostics community so that thousands of research groups worldwide will be equipped with advanced tools for the discovery of biomarker and the development of precision diagnostics tests using panels of biomarkers.

 Dr. Alexander Asanov